Sankalp22863/codesign-opt/llvm-project/clang/docs/ClangOffloadBundler.rst

     can only be loaded on a processor configured with the target feature on.

   *Off*
-    Specified by ``-``, indicating the target feature is disabled.
+    specified by ``-``, indicating the target feature is disabled.
 A code object compiled with a target ID specifying a target feature off can only be loaded on a processor configured with the target feature off.